berzel/paynow-php/README.md

 ## Paynow-Php

-A simple Paynow library implementation using PHP.
+A simple Paynow library implementation using PHP which provides an expressive and fluent interface to the Paynow payments gateway.
+It handles pretty much all of the boilerplate code you dreading writing.

 ## Installation